Fault tolerant Operations in Majorana-based Quantum Codes: Gates, Measurements and High Rate Constructions: Introduction

 The necessity to perform active error correction on these Majorana modes opens up the field of Majorana error correction, or Majorana codes.
 Majorana codes are stabilizer codes that encode logical qubits or logical fermionic degrees of freedom, with physical Majorana degrees of freedom.
 Since their introduction \cite{bravyi_majorana_2010}, there have been families of such codes, such as small codes \cite{hastings2017smallmajoranafermioncodes}, Majorana color codes \cite{Litinski_Majorana, McLauchlan2024newtwistmajorana, LiColorCode} and Majorana surface codes \cite{Tran_optimizing,PaetznickFloquetCodes,LiThreshold} being the important ones, where some codes have been optimized because proposed implementations allow local low weight measurements \cite{PaetznickFloquetCodes, Chao_2020}, or to protect against quasiparticle errors \cite{Kundu:2024auq}.
 The structure of the Majorana Clifford group has also been explored recently \cite{bettaque2024structuremajoranacliffordgroup, MudassarEncoding, McLauchlan_2022} which allows one to perform Clifford operations on such codes, enabling code initialization and logical gates.

 In the context of qubits based on Majorana nanowires, previous work \cite{aasen2025roadmapfaulttolerantquantum} has focused on encoding qubits into small superconducting islands composed of two or three nanowires, and then concatenating these small Majorana codes with known qubit codes such as surface codes or Floquet codes.
 While these designs are valuable since they can use existing techniques of fault-tolerant operations on qubit codes, these leave the benefits general Majorana codes afford on the table as well.
-Moreover, generally qubit-based codes are only tailored to Pauli noise models and would not be able to protect against fermionic noise such as quasiparticle poisoning.
-In nanowire based systems, quasiparticle poisoning can also cause gates to fail and measurements to become faulty, so the reliance on topological protection to suppress errors, especially during measurements becomes precarious.
+Moreover, generally qubit-based codes are only tailored to Pauli noise models and would not be able to protect against native fermionic noise.
+In nanowire-based systems, quasiparticle poisoning can also cause gates to fail and measurements to become faulty, so the reliance on topological protection to suppress errors, especially during measurements becomes precarious.
 Hence, creating a general toolkit of fault-tolerant gadgets for these devices that does not rely on physical means of protection is crucial.

 Previous studies have developed fault-tolerant gate implementations for Majorana color codes that have utilized code deformations and lattice surgery techniques \cite{McLauchlan2024newtwistmajorana, LitinskiUniversal, LiColorCode} supplemented with magic state distillation \cite{BrienFermionMsd}.
-However, code deformations are typically much slower since they operate in the adiabatic limit, hence exploring other means of performing fault tolerant gates which includes transversal implementations and measurements is also extremely valuable.
+However, lattice surgery techniques require $d$ rounds of syndrome extraction, hence exploring other means of performing fault tolerant gates which includes transversal implementations and measurements is also extremely valuable.

 There have also been recent breakthroughs in manipulating fermionic neutral atom arrays in 2D \cite{yan_two-dimensional_2022,gonzalez-cuadra_fermionic_2023,bojovic2025}, and some proposals of encoding logical degrees of freedom into an error corrected subspace of these programmable arrays \cite{schuckert2024fermionqubitfaulttolerantquantumcomputing,ott2024errorcorrectedfermionicquantumprocessors}.
 In the absence of number conservation, these codes have been shown to be Majorana codes, further motivating the study of performing fault-tolerant operations on these devices.